jumblesale/bijou-scraper/README.md

 logic which is testable in isolation.
 All other parts of the codebase are covered by functional tests.

+Given more time, tests could be applied to the `parse_html` module, passing in faked chunks of html to test the outcome of parsing it.
+However this would mean doubling the work required every time the remote website updated.

 ### Functional tests

 Functional tests are run in `behave`.
 You can invoke them like: